The Minnesota Radio Talking Book Network

-With the assistance of Communication Center engineer Robert Watson, a closed circuit radio was designed that would pick up only the signal of the new Radio Talking Book, and the station began.
-The initial schedule had the Minneapolis Tribune newspaper read live on the air for two hours each morning, the Saint Paul Dispatch read for two hours each evening, and the remainder of the hours of the day were filled with programming from just over 20 magazines and a wide variety of books which were read serially.
+With the assistance of Communication Center engineer Robert Watson, a closed-circuit radio was designed that would pick up only the signal of the new Radio Talking Book, and the station began.
+The initial schedule had the Minneapolis Tribune newspaper read live on air for two hours each morning, the Saint Paul Dispatch for two hours each evening, and the remainder of the hours filled with programming from just over 20 magazines and a wide variety of books read serially.

-By the present day, that programming is two hours of the combined Minneapolis and Saint Paul papers in the morning, two hours of the New York Times in the evening, 11 hours per day of programming from serialized current-copyright books, and programming from over 300 periodicals.
-The programming is interrupted in six smaller Minnesota cities where teams of volunteers read local newspapers on the air.
-The programming is carried on satellite where it is picked up by many other radio reading services across the hemisphere, and it is streamed on the Internet.
-Copies of all books recorded by the Minnesota Radio Talking Book Network are also made available to blind, visually impaired, and other print disabled Americans through the Minnesota Braille and Talking Book Library.
+Today, that programming is two hours of the combined Minneapolis and Saint Paul papers in the morning, two hours of The New York Times in the evening, 11 hours per day of programming from serialized current-copyright books, and programming from over 300 periodicals.
+The programming is interrupted in six smaller Minnesota cities by teams of volunteers reading local newspapers.
+The programming is carried on satellite, where it is picked up by many other radio reading services across the hemisphere, and it is streamed online.
+Copies of all books the Minnesota Radio Talking Book Network records are also made available to blind, visually impaired, and other print-disabled Americans through the Minnesota Braille and Talking Book Library.

-The inauguration of a radio reading service inspired other locations around the country to begin similar services.
-By 1975, there were enough of them formed that they decided to create the Association of Radio Reading Services, which was headed by C. Stanley Potter.
+The inauguration of a radio reading service inspired others around the country to begin similar services.
+By 1975, there were enough of them that they decided to create the Association of Radio Reading Services, headed by C. Stanley Potter.
 That organization eventually became the International Association of Audio Information Reading Services, IAAIS, and includes member services that provide access to the printed word in any audio format.